 Step 2 – Gross Profit /Selling Price = Gross Profit Margin = $6/$10 = .6.
 To find the percentage, multiply by 100 to get 60%

-If evaluating an business, look at the income statement and find gross profit and divide by net sales to find gross margin.
+If evaluating a business, look at the income statement and find gross profit and divide by net sales to find gross margin.

 To help better illustrate the difference between gross & net income, below are some answers to common questions.

-A net loss for a business is simply when a business has more expenses than revenues.
-To calculate a business’s net loss, subtract total revenues from total expenses.
+A net loss for a business is simply when the business activities or business operations include more expenses than revenues.
+To calculate a business’s net loss, subtract total sales revenue from total expenses including non-operating expenses.
+This will be found on a loss statement.

-On the income statement, net income is typically found at the end of the statement and is commonly referred to as the bottom line.
+On the income statement example, net income is typically found at the end of the statement and is commonly referred to as the bottom line.

 Net income is important to a business because it shows if there is money left after paying for all expenses.
 Without net income, a business will become bankrupt without an infusion of additional capital.
 It is also a necessary figure to prepare a tax return for the business.